390 Quick Answers 21 February

 Reading Reactions

 Yes, you see that understanding of mathematics in the West has dropped to very low levels.
-No ruler questions the value of physicians.
-That much should obviously be true.
-The others require insight to appreciate.
+Don't forget what the dark ages were like in Europe.

 The trivium (grammar, rhetoric and logic) were not branches of mathematics, but the quadrivium (arithmetic, geometry, music, astronomy) were.
 Although Iogic is today.